 Day Walk Options

 Manifold Valley and Dove Dale

-An excellent walk would take us across along the Manifold Trail, which follows the route of the disused Leek and Manifold Light Railway, through the Manifold and Hamps Valleys.
+An excellent walk (10 miles) starting from Wetton over to Thor’s Cave, before descending down along the Manifold Trail, which follows the route of the disused Leek and Manifold Light Railway, through the Manifold and Hamps Valleys.

 A relatively easy, though long-ish walk of 22km (13.5 miles) would take us initially along the Manifold Valley and up to Thor's Cave.

 From there across through Wetton and down into Dove Dale, before returning via Ilam and the Manifold Way along the River Hamps.
 This walk can be shortened somewhat if need be.